grafana/writers-toolkit/docs/sources/contribute/release-notes/index.md

 - **Directly address your users.**

-  Address them using the imperative or as “you”.
+  Address them using the imperative or as "you".

   **Example:**
   Shorten your communication time when reporting issues and requesting help from Grafana Labs by grabbing a panel's query response data and panel settings.